pydata/xarray/doc/getting-started-guide/quick-overview.rst

 ``people`` and ``species`` defined in the root ``/`` node are shown in the child nodes both ``/simulation/coarse`` and ``/simulation/fine``.
 All coordinates in parent-descendent lineage must be alignable to form a DataTree.
-If your input data is not aligned, you can still get a nested ``dict`` of :py:class:`~xarray.Dataset` objects with :py:func:`~xarray.open_group` and then apply any required changes to ensure alignment before converting to a :py:class:`~xarray.DataTree`.
+If your input data is not aligned, you can still get a nested ``dict`` of :py:class:`~xarray.Dataset` objects with :py:func:`~xarray.open_groups` and then apply any required changes to ensure alignment before converting to a :py:class:`~xarray.DataTree`.

 The constraints on each group are the same as the constraint on DataArrays within a single dataset with the